toptobes/astra-demo/README.md

 - `cd ./server; ./gradlew bootRun`

 or alternatively, just run the `run.sh` file @ the root of the directory (`chmod +x run.sh` if necessary) and spam `^C` to stop it.

-You can also do `./run.sh open` to allow Vite and Spring to be accessed from other devices on the network, using the host's ip address.

 The default port for Vite should be `5173`, and `8082` for Spring.